vivekssharma07/attainu-task/README.md

 4. A user should be able to update/delete a todo from the UI ( only his own task ).

 Tech Stack Used ReactJs,NodeJs,MongoDB
+To run this project you have to do npm install at two places
+1. parent folder for nodeJS
+2. child folder for reactJS